MrFlyingToasterman/Voktopus/README.md

 # Voktopus
-A Javabased vocabulary trainer.
+A german Javabased vocabulary trainer.
 With 4 Feelds and a Pool.